seank-com/javascript/README.md

 - Provide a description
 - Choose an expiration
 - Click ```Add```
-- Copy the Value for AZURE_CLIENT_SECRET and the Secret ID for AZURE_CLIENT_ID _**IMPORTANT:** this is the only time the value is available, if you don't copy it now, you will need to create another client secret_
+- Copy the Value for AZURE_CLIENT_SECRET

+_**IMPORTANT:** this is the only time the Value is available, if you don't copy it now, you will need to create another client secret_

 ### Grant permissions to a Subscription for an App registration